sygmaprotocol/sygma-sdk/examples/evm-to-evm-generic-mesage-passing/README.md

 ## Usage

-To send a ERC20 example transfer run:
+To call a function on a destination chain contract:

 ```bash
 yarn run transfer